bio-tools/biotoolsRegistry/biohackathon.md

 The task is:
 * pick any ["done - staged for release"](https://github.com/bio-tools/biotoolsregistry/issues?q=is%3Aissue+is%3Aopen+label%3A%22done+-+staged+for+release%22) issue which lacks the ["fix verified"](https://github.com/bio-tools/biotoolsRegistry/labels/fix%20verified) label
 * read the thread and test things are working as advertised
-* add a comment to the thread; either reporting things are OK, or describing an outstanding problem: bio.tools core-dev will monitor the tracker, fixing issues that crop up, and attaching the ```fix verified``` label to confirmed fixes
+* add a comment to the thread; either reporting things are OK, or describing an outstanding problem: bio.tools core-dev will monitor the tracker, fix issues that crop up, and attach the ```fix verified``` label to confirmed fixes
 * repeat, until all ```done - staged for release``` issues are verified

+Alternatively:
-Alternatively, experiment with https://dev.bio.tools, critique the interfaces, API and content, and report any bugs or suggestions via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
+* experiment with https://dev.bio.tools - critique the interfaces, API and content - and report any bugs or suggestions via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new)

-### Task 2: Development priorities
-We label issues to reflect their status and priority:
-* ["critical priority"](https://github.com/bio-tools/biotoolsRegistry/labels/critical%20priority) : our top priorities, including most of the reported [bugs](https://github.com/bio-tools/biotoolsRegistry/labels/bug)
-* ["high priority"](https://github.com/bio-tools/biotoolsRegistry/issues?q=is%3Aissue+is%3Aopen+label%3A%22high+priority%22) : things which bio.tools core-dev consider high priorities; we get to these once ["critical priority"](https://github.com/bio-tools/biotoolsRegistry/labels/critical%20priority) issues are addressed
-* ["in progress"](https://github.com/bio-tools/biotoolsRegistry/labels/in%20progress) : things we're working on currently
-* ["Dec 18 release"](https://github.com/bio-tools/biotoolsRegistry/milestone/2) : things we're aiming to put into the next production deployment
-* ["wontfixsoon"](https://github.com/bio-tools/biotoolsRegistry/labels/wontfixsoon) : things which, for one reason or another (usually lack of developer capacity), we don't anticipate doing soon (that's doesn't imply they're unimportant or bad ideas!)

-We want to be sure our priorities reflect those of the community at large, and engage developers who are willing to help out.
-The task is:
-* review our priorities (issues in any of the categories above) - providing feedback in the appropriate GitHub thread
-* feel free to [request new features](https://github.com/bio-tools/biotoolsRegistry/issues/new), but please first [search our issues](https://github.com/bio-tools/biotoolsRegistry/issues) as it might already be listed
-* *developers only* - if you interested to help out - especially on ["critical priority"](https://github.com/bio-tools/biotoolsRegistry/labels/critical%20priority) issues (or anything else!), then please disucss this with the bio.tools core-dev

-### Task 3: bio.tools API testing & optimisation
+### Task 2: bio.tools API testing & optimisation
 The latest development deployment of the bio.tools API (https://dev.bio.tools/api/tool) is, we hope, a big improvement on the current version.
 It supports a comprehensive [set of parameters](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) that enable precise query over tool function and other metadata.
 But before we can move these changes into production, the API needs to be thoroughly tested.
 There is also an opportunity to optimise the search behaviour, in light of results of real queries, to ensure it works as anticipated.

 The task is: